Close Menu

 For more information on the fundamentals of mindfulness, check out Mindful.org.

-Research on mindfulness has expanded in recent years, revealing that mindfulness practices have numerous psychological benefits, including stress reduction, improved emotional regulation, and enhanced cognitive functioning.
-Studies have shown that regular mindfulness meditation can reduce symptoms of anxiety, depression, and PTSD.
-It has also been linked to better sleep quality, enhanced focus, and increased emotional intelligence.
+In recent years, there has been more research on mindfulness.
+This research has shown that mindfulness practices can help with a lot of mental health problems, such lowering stress, improving emotional regulation, and improving cognitive performance.
+Studies have shown that practicing mindfulness meditation every day can help with anxiety, depression, and PTSD.
+It has also been linked to better sleep, better focus, and more emotional intelligence.

 For more on the science of mindfulness, refer to this Harvard Health Blog article.